-EAST TEXAS (KLTV/KTRE) - Here are this week’s numbers for cattle and hay producers.
+EAST TEXAS (KLTV/KTRE) - Here are the latest numbers for cattle and hay producers.

-For the latest, local Ag news, check in with ETXAgNews.com.
+For the latest, local Ag news, click over to ETXAgNews.com.